surmon-china/videojs-player/README.md

 # API
 - component api:
-  * start(number, default: 0): The time at which the player starts playing
   * playsinline(boolean, default: false): set player not full-screen in mobile device
   * customEventName(string, default: 'statechanged'): custom the state change event name